Palau Sant Jordi on Montjuic, near the Tour de France 2026 stage finish in Barcelona

 Road Closures & Getting Around

-This is the single most important thing to plan for.
-On 4 and 5 July, expect extensive road closures across central Barcelona, the seafront and Montjuïc, with further closures around Tarragona and Granollers on the relevant days.
-Streets close hours before the riders arrive and reopen only once the race has fully passed and the route has been cleared.
+This was the single biggest thing to plan around.
+On 4 and 5 July there were extensive road closures across central Barcelona, the seafront and Montjuïc, with further closures around Tarragona and Granollers on the relevant days.
+Streets closed hours before the riders arrived and reopened only once the race had fully passed and the route had been cleared.

-Do not plan to drive.
-If you have a car, leave it parked well away from the route — and check that your normal parking spot is not inside a closure zone, or it could be towed.
-Within the city, walking and the metro are by far the most reliable way to move around on race days.
+Driving was a non-starter.
+Anyone with a car had to leave it well away from the route, and a normal parking spot inside a closure zone risked being towed.
+Within the city, walking and the metro were by far the most reliable way to move around on race days.

-The metro generally keeps running normally and is the smartest way to reach a viewing point or get home afterwards.
-That said, stations near the finish on Montjuïc and along the route will be extremely busy at peak times.
-Buses and trams, by contrast, are heavily disrupted because they share the closed roads — check for diversions before relying on them.
+The metro kept running normally and was the smartest way to reach a viewing point or get home afterwards, though stations near the finish on Montjuïc and along the route were extremely busy at peak times.
+Buses and trams, by contrast, were heavily disrupted because they share the closed roads.

-If you are arriving from outside Barcelona, take the train.
-Rodalies regional services and long-distance trains into stations such as Sants and Passeig de Gràcia will be your best bet, since road access into the city will be constrained.
+People arriving from outside Barcelona were best off taking the train: Rodalies regional services and long-distance trains into stations such as Sants and Passeig de Gràcia, since road access into the city was constrained.

-A Tour stage is a long day with a short burst of action, so pace yourself.
+A Tour stage is a long day with a short burst of action, and race weekend in Barcelona was no different.

 The timeline.
-Crowds build through the morning.
-The publicity caravan comes through first — loud, colourful and generous with freebies.
-Then comes a quiet stretch before the riders themselves, who can pass in anything from a few seconds (on a flat, fast section) to a couple of minutes (on the Montjuïc climb, where they are spread out).
-Television helicopters overhead are usually your cue that the race is close.
+Crowds built through the morning.
+The publicity caravan came through first: loud, colourful and generous with freebies.
+Then came a quiet stretch before the riders themselves, who passed in anything from a few seconds (on a flat, fast section) to a couple of minutes (on the Montjuïc climb, where they were spread out).
+Television helicopters overhead were the usual cue that the race was close.

 The atmosphere.
-Expect music, sponsor giveaways, fans in team colours and a genuine street-party feel, especially on the Montjuïc climb.
-It is friendly and family-suitable.
-The flip side is heat, crowds and a fair amount of waiting, so come prepared.
+There was music, sponsor giveaways, fans in team colours and a genuine street-party feel, especially on the Montjuïc climb.
+It was friendly and family-suitable.
+The flip side was heat, crowds and a fair amount of waiting.

-What to bring.
-Early July in Barcelona is hot — daytime highs around 28–30°C with strong sun.
-Bring a hat, sunscreen, plenty of water, and snacks, because food options near a packed route can be limited and pricey.
-Comfortable shoes matter: Montjuïc is a hill, and you may walk a lot to reach a good spot and get home afterwards.
+What people brought.
+Early July in Barcelona is hot: daytime highs around 28 to 30°C with strong sun.
+Hats, sunscreen, plenty of water and snacks all earned their place, because food options near a packed route were limited and pricey.
+Comfortable shoes mattered too: Montjuïc is a hill, and many spectators walked a long way to reach a good spot and get home afterwards.

-Once the route maps are published, scout your viewing point in advance.
-Look for a place with a corner or a climb (riders slow down), some shade, and a metro station within walking distance but not directly on top of the finish, where the crush is worst.
+Once the route maps were published, regulars scouted their viewing point in advance.
+The best spots had a corner or a climb (where the riders slow down), some shade, and a metro station within walking distance but not directly on top of the finish, where the crush was worst.

 The race itself flashes past in moments.
-Many fans watch from a bar or a fan zone with a big screen, then step out to the roadside for the riders, then back in.
-You get the storyline and the live moment both.
+Many fans watched from a bar or a fan zone with a big screen, then stepped out to the roadside for the riders, then back in, getting the storyline and the live moment both.

-The biggest crush is straight after the stage ends, when tens of thousands of people all try to leave Montjuïc at once.
-If you can, linger for 30–45 minutes — have a drink, let the crowd thin — before heading for the metro.
+The biggest crush came straight after each stage ended, when tens of thousands of people all tried to leave Montjuïc at once.
+Those who lingered 30 to 45 minutes (a drink, let the crowd thin) before heading for the metro had a far easier time.

 FAQ

-When does the Tour de France 2026 start in Barcelona?
+When did the Tour de France 2026 Grand Départ take place in Barcelona?

-The 2026 Tour de France begins on Saturday 4 July with a team time trial in Barcelona.
-Stage 2 follows on Sunday 5 July from Tarragona, and Stage 3 leaves Granollers on Monday 6 July heading toward France.
+The 2026 Tour de France began on Saturday 4 July with a team time trial in Barcelona.
+Stage 2 ran on Sunday 5 July from Tarragona, and Stage 3 left Granollers on Monday 6 July heading toward France.
+It was the first time the race had ever started in the city, and the Tour will not return to Barcelona in 2027.

-No. Watching from the roadside is free — the race runs on public streets.
-Paid grandstand or hospitality seating near the Montjuïc finish may be offered separately, but most spectators simply find a good free spot along the route.
+No. Watching from the roadside was free: the race ran on public streets.
+Paid grandstand and hospitality seating near the Montjuïc finish was offered separately, but the vast majority of spectators simply found a good free spot along the route.

-Where is the best place to watch the Grand Départ?
+Where were the best places to watch the Grand Départ?

-The Montjuïc climb and the finish near the Olympic Stadium offer the most dramatic viewing on both opening stages.
-For a more relaxed spot, the seafront around the Fòrum and Port Olímpic gives a clear view on flatter ground.
-Arrive several hours early for the climb.
+The Montjuïc climb and the finish near the Olympic Stadium gave the most dramatic viewing on both opening stages.
+For a more relaxed spot, the seafront around the Fòrum and Port Olímpic offered a clear view on flatter ground.
+The climb finishes rewarded those who arrived several hours early.

-Will there be road closures during the Tour de France?
+Were there road closures during the Tour de France?

 Yes.
-Expect extensive rolling closures across central Barcelona, the seafront and Montjuïc on 4 and 5 July, plus closures around Tarragona and Granollers.
-Streets close hours before the riders arrive — plan to walk or use the metro.
+There were extensive rolling closures across central Barcelona, the seafront and Montjuïc on 4 and 5 July, plus closures around Tarragona and Granollers.
+Streets closed hours before the riders arrived, so walking and the metro were the only reliable way around.

 Yes.
-Roadside viewing is free and the mood is festive, with the publicity caravan handing out freebies before the race.
-Bring water, sun protection and snacks, as the wait can be long and early July is hot.
+Roadside viewing was free and the mood festive, with the publicity caravan handing out freebies before the race.
+The main things to plan for were the heat, the crowds and a fair amount of waiting.

-What is the weather like in Barcelona in early July?
+What was the weather like in Barcelona in early July?

-Hot and sunny, with daytime highs typically around 28–30°C and strong sun near the coast.
-Bring a hat, sunscreen and plenty of water, and try to find a shaded spot.
+Hot and sunny, with daytime highs around 28 to 30°C and strong sun near the coast, which made shade, a hat, sunscreen and plenty of water essential for a long day at the roadside.

 Where can I keep up with what's happening in Barcelona?

-Our free daily newsletter sends a short, English-language summary of Barcelona's news and events every morning — including the practical updates around big events like the Tour.
+Our free daily newsletter sends a short, English-language summary of Barcelona's news and events every day, including the practical updates around the city's big events.
 Join below.

 Daily Barcelona news in English.
 Free.

-Whether you're visiting for the Grand Départ or planning a move, start each morning with a 5-minute summary of Barcelona news, events and what's worth your time — in clear English.
+Whether you're new to Barcelona or planning a move, start each day with a 5-minute summary of Barcelona news, events and what's worth your time, in clear English.